RasaHQ/financial-demo/data/nlu/nlu.md

 - how do I use this

 ## intent:human_handoff
 - I want a human
 - can I speak to an agent
 - real agent please
 - real human
 - chat with a live agent
 - give me a person please
 - i want to talk to a human

+## intent:card_lost
+ - I think someone stole my card
+ - I can't find my card
+ - I lost my card last night
+ - I have no clue where my card is
+ - I can't find my [Disney](credit_card) debit card
+ - I lost my card yesterday

 ## synonym:emblem